-Already been accepted to present your work?
+Already accepted to present your work?
 Congratulations!
 Let's make it happen.

-Viterbo University is committed to providing support to students who present their work at conferences.
-If you need help proofing or printing your poster, need to tips on how to create a 10-12 minute research talk, or would like help drafting your abstract, know we're here for you!
-You can also check out the online resources available under the "Resources for Students" tab at left.
-To request an appointment or ask questions, please contact Charlie Lawrence at firstname.lastname@example.org.
+Viterbo University is committed to supporting students who present their work at conferences.
+If you need help proofing or printing your poster, need tips on creating a 10-12 minute research talk, or would like help drafting your abstract, we're here for you.
+Also be sure to see the online resources available under the "Resources for Students" tab.
+To request an appointment or ask questions, email Charlie Lawrence.

-- KNOW THE PARAMETERS: Before you apply (or even ask about applying) for Viterbo funds, read over the VU Student Academic Conference Guidelines 2016-2017.
+Before applying (or even ask about applying) for Viterbo funds, review the VU Student Academic Conference Guidelines.

-- IDENTIFY ALL YOUR OPTIONS: Talk with your faculty advisor to see if there are departmental funds available to support your presentation.
-Consider programs you may be a part of (i.e. Honors Program, CLASS Scholars) and inquire about funding options and grants.
-Look into travel grants or other funding programs through the conference at which you'll be presenting.
-In addition to departmental and program specific funds, funds are available at the University level via the following:
+Talk to your faculty advisor to see if there are departmental funds available to support your presentation.
+Consider programs you may be a part of (i.e., Honors Program, CLASS Scholars) and inquire about funding options and grants.
+Look into travel grants and other funding programs through the conference where you'll be presenting.
+In addition to departmental and program-specific funds, funds are available at the Viterbo University level via:

-- VU UR_Conference._Grant_App_17_18.pdf: Please note that a limited amount of existing research funds is being allocated to support conference travel, and that Undergraduate Research Conference and Travel Grant funds come directly from the Summer Undergraduate Research Fellowship (SURF) Program budget.
+- Undergraduate Research Conference Grant Application: Please note that a limited amount of existing research funds is being allocated to support conference travel, and that Undergraduate Research Conference and Travel Grant funds come directly from the Summer Undergraduate Research Fellowship (SURF) Program budget.
 Preference will be given to students presenting at the National Conference on Undergraduate Research.

-**It bears repeating: both University funding sources follow the VU Student Academic Conference Guidelines 2017-2018, so make sure to read that document carefully and request amounts within the articulated funding levels.
+**It bears repeating: Both University funding sources follow the VU Student Academic Conference Guidelines 2017-2018.
+Be sure to read this document carefully and request amounts within the articulated funding levels.

-**Please note: regardless of the funding source(s) you pursue, know that most students end up covering some portion of the costs associated with presenting at a conference.
-The same is often true for faculty who attend conferences!**
+**Note: Regardless of the funding source(s) pursued, most students end up covering some portion of the costs associated with their conference presentation.
+This is often true for faculty who attend conferences.**

 Questions about funds or other forms of university support?
-Please contact Charlie Lawrence at firstname.lastname@example.org.
+Email Charlie Lawrence at firstname.lastname@example.org.